Lanthanide contraction: Influence on the post-lanthanides

-The elements following the lanthanides in the periodic table are influenced by the lanthanide contraction.
 The radii of the period-6 transition metals are smaller than would be expected if there were no lanthanides, and are in fact very similar to the radii of the period-5 transition metals since the effect of the additional electron shell is almost entirely offset by the lanthanide contraction.
 For example, the atomic radius of the metal zirconium, Zr (a period-5 transition element), is 155 pm (empirical value) and that of hafnium, Hf (the corresponding period-6 element), is 159 pm.
 The ionic radius of Zr4+ is 84 pm and that of Hf4+ is 83 pm.
 The radii are very similar even though the number of electrons increases from 40 to 72 and the atomic mass increases from 91.22 to 178.49 g/mol.
 The increase in mass and the unchanged radii lead to a steep increase in density from 6.51 to 13.35 g/cm3.

 Zirconium and hafnium, therefore, have very similar chemical behavior, having closely similar radii and electron configurations.
 Radius-dependent properties such as lattice energies, solvation energies, and stability constants of complexes are also similar.
 Because of this similarity, hafnium is found only in association with zirconium, which is much more abundant.
 This also meant that hafnium was discovered as a separate element in 1923, 134 years after zirconium was discovered in 1789.
 Titanium, on the other hand, is in the same group, but differs enough from those two metals that it is seldom found with them.